-Whether you’ve got pets, kids or just a klutzy friend, chances are you’ve Googled, “How do I get a stain out of carpet” in the past few months.
+Whether you’ve got pets, kids, or just a klutzy friend, chances are you’ve gone online and looked up, "How do I get a stain out of carpet" in the past few months.

-Some of the results will tell you to bring in a professional; others suggest all kinds of concoctions and old wives’ tales about what will work with certain stubborn stains.
+Some of the results will tell you to bring in a professional, while others suggest all kinds of concoctions and old wives’ tales about what will work with certain stubborn stains.

-So here are five ways to deep clean your carpets without mysterious chemicals, so that you can have both peace of mind and a fresh, spotless home.
+Here are five ways to deep clean your carpets without using mysterious chemicals, so that you can have both peace of mind and fresh, spotless home.

 Homemade Vinegar-Based Cleaner

 You knew it was only a matter of time until white vinegar showed up on the list, right?
 White distilled vinegar is a secret weapon to have in the pantry.
-Here is a recipe for a deep carpet cleaner that includes white vinegar, baking soda, and salt.
+There are deep carpet cleaner recipes available that include white vinegar, baking soda, and salt.

 Homemade Detergent Cleaner

 Isn’t it great when you can get a two-for-one deal?
 With this deep-cleaning homemade carpet cleaner, you can both save money and know exactly what is going into the cleaner.
-It cashes in at just about $1 per gallon.
+It costs around $1 per gallon.
 While this does include detergents and stain removers, at least you’ll know exactly what is going into it.